lyteword/chspurgeon-tod/volume-3/psalm-73.md

 **Verse 10.**

-1\.The believer's cup is bitter.
+1\.
+The believer's cup is bitter.

-2\.It is full.
+2\.
+It is full.

-3\.Its contents are varied *waters.*
+3\.
+Its contents are varied *waters.*

-4\.It is but a *cup,* measured and limited.
+4\.
+It is but a *cup,* measured and limited.

-5\.It is the cup of *his people,* and, consequently, works good in the highest degree.
+5\.
+It is the cup of *his people,* and, consequently, works good in the highest degree.

 **Verse 11.** The atheists open question; the oppressor's practical question; the careless man's secret question; and the fearful saint's fainting question.
 The reasons why it is ever asked, and the conclusive reasons which put the matter beyond question.